Marijuana fans pack 4/20 events in Colorado, Washington state

-Voters in both Western states approved ballot initiatives in 2012 allowing personal possession and use of marijuana by anyone aged 21 and or older for purposes of just getting high, though public consumption of pot remains illegal.

-In January the world’s first state-licensed retail marijuana outlets opened for business in Colorado, and stores in Washington are set to follow suit later this year.
-Both states are among 20 that have already removed criminal sanctions for medical use of marijuana.
+Voters in the two Western states in 2012 approved the legalization of possession and use of weed by adults on private property, although public consumption is still illegal.
+In January the first retail pot shops opened in Colorado, and stores in Washington are set to follow suit later this year.

-The federal government still classifies marijuana as an illegal narcotic, but the Obama administration has given states new leeway to experiment with legalized cannabis.

-In Denver’s Civic Center Park near the state capitol, revelers on Sunday gathered to hear music and listened to speakers during a weekend event that organizers billed as the “world’s largest 4/20 rally.”
+In Denver’s Civic Center Park near the state capitol, revelers on Sunday gathered to hear music and listened to speakers in what organizers billed as the “world’s largest 4/20 rally.”

-The date of April 20, or 4/20, corresponds to the numerical code widely recognized within the cannabis subculture as a symbol for all things marijuana.

-Police officers standing by on the fringes of the Denver festival issued 63 citations on Sunday, most for smoking pot in public - a ticket that carries a fine of $150.
-About half as many were cited on Saturday, police said.

-At least eight individuals were taken to a detoxification facility for treatment during the two days, police said.
+On Saturday, police issued 32 citations, 22 for public consumption of marijuana and 10 for other offenses at the gathering, said Denver Police spokesman Sonny Jackson.
+Five people were taken to a detoxification center, and two required unspecified “medical” attention, he said.

-Denver police spokesman Sonny Jackson said officers have refrained from wading into the crowd to arrest violators, but instead were citing people who openly defied the public consumption ban.
+Jackson said police were not wading into the crowd to arrest violators, but will cite people who openly defy the public consumption ban.

 “Those ticketed were blatantly in violation of state law and city ordinances,” Jackson said.